porridgewithraisins/jam-bot/README.md

 and confirm that a 'ready' message shows up in your terminal.

-Head over to your discord server, and in a text channel, check the latency of the bot with `<your prefix>ping` You can see all other commands [here](docs/COMMANDS.md).
+Head over to your discord server, and in a text channel, check the latency of the bot with the `ping` command.
+You can see all of the commands [here](docs/COMMANDS.md).

 If you wish to, you can employ the same instance of the bot across multiple servers, or multiple instances of the bot on the same server - they won't interfere with each other.
 However, this will depend on your computer's resources, so you may want to [enable performance logging](docs/CONFIG.md#extra-configuration).